Table of Contents[Click to Show]

-Have you ever noticed that marathon runners in the Olympics look like concentration camp victims?
+Have you ever noticed that marathon runners in the Olympics look overly thin and in some cases, even weak?

-Have you ever wondered why marathons are considered “healthy” in our society yet the first man that ever ran one collapsed and died immediately after?
+Have you ever wondered why marathons are considered beneficial in our society yet the first person that ever ran one collapsed and died immediately after?

 Yeah, and Pheidippides was fit too, likely selected for his job as a herald due to his speed and distance running ability.
 He was not some ancient Greek version of the modern couch potato.